Liverpool recovers to beat Tottenham 2-1, takes 6-point lead

 Danny Rose failed to clear the ball and then only helped Fabinho’s cross onto the unmarked Henderson, who volleyed the ball past the Tottenham left back into the net.

-Gazzaniga was finally beaten, and he was again by Salah’s penalty after Aurier dispossessed Mane before fouling the Senegal forward as he tried to clear.
+Gazzaniga was finally beaten, and he was again by Salah’s penalty after Aurier dispossessed Sadio Mane before fouling the Senegal forward as he tried to clear.

-With Kane having a header blocked with almost the final move of the game, Tottenham was left with only 12 points from 10 points in Pochettino’s worst start since taking charge in 2014.
+With Kane having a header blocked with almost the final move of the game, Tottenham remains firmly in midtable, without an away win in the league since January.

+“We can say we were very competitive,” Pochettino said.
+“We scored early and then I think we suffered in the first half.
+They were better than us.

+“In the second half we controlled more, I think we played more the game that we wanted to play.”

-Liverpool, which was held by Manchester United last weekend, has 28 points from a possible 30 as it chases a first title since 1990.
-Juergen Klopp’s side is six points ahead of Manchester City ahead of the second-place champions’ visit to Anfield in two weeks.
+Liverpool, which was held by Manchester United last weekend, has 28 points from a possible 30.
+Klopp’s side is six points ahead of Manchester City ahead of the second-place champions’ visit to Anfield in two weeks.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports